 DUI With Marijuana: If you are pulled over and suspected of driving under the influence of marijuana, you could face the same penalties as an alcohol-based DUI.
 The laws regarding marijuana, however, are not as specific about the amount of THC in the bloodstream, which makes these cases difficult for the prosecution in court.
 Proving that the THC was actually impairing your mental abilities at the time you drove is often a complex matter that may not be easily reconciled by lab analyses.

 CONTACT A San Diego MARIJUANA DEFENSE ATTORNEY

 Although many marijuana offenses are minor in the grand scheme of criminal activity, a misdemeanor will still go on your permanent record and could prevent you from finding gainful employment or housing.
 There are numerous complicated laws regarding recreational marijuana use and medical marijuana use.
 Without the guidance of an experienced marijuana defense attorney, you could end up serving a more serious sentence than necessary.

-At the Law Office of George Gedulin, we understand marijuana laws, and we know the workings of the court system in and around San Diego.
+At The Law Office of George Gedulin, we understand marijuana laws, and we know the workings of the court system in and around San Diego.
 If you have been charged with a marijuana offense, seek legal guidance.
-Our team understands how to defend clients against marijuana charges so they can get back to their lives without serious consequences following them for years to come.
+Our San Diego drug crime lawyers understand how to defend clients against marijuana charges so they can get back to their lives without serious consequences following them for years to come.